Miners boost Britain's FTSE on bullishness over China's economy

 "The sector got clobbered a bit in the sell-off on interest rate worries.
 I think our view was that that was probably overdone," Peel Hunt equity strategist Ian Williams said.

 "I just don't see where the inflationary pressure is enough in the next six months to put rates up in October/November; I still think it's a much more likely story for next year."
-(Editing by Alison Williams)
+(Editing by Susan Fenton)

 * Dow down 0.03 pct, S&P down 0.11 pct, Nasdaq up 0.02 pct (Adds details, comments, updates prices)